Graph Homomorphisms via Vector Colorings: Preliminaries

 \subsection{1-walk-regular graphs}

-We start by introducing a family of graphs which is central to this work. \begin{defn} A graph $G$ with adjacency matrix $A$ is said to be \emph{1-walk-regular} if for all $\ell \in \mathbb{N}$, there exist constants $a_\ell$ and $b_\ell$ such that \begin{itemize} \item[$(i)$] $A^\ell \circ I = a_\ell I$; \item[$(ii)$] $A^\ell \circ A = b_\ell A$. \end{itemize} \end{defn} Note that a 1-walk-regular graph must be regular.
+A graph $G$ with adjacency matrix $A$ is said to be \emph{1-walk-regular} if for all $k \in \mathbb{N}$, there exist constants $a_k$ and $b_k$ such that \begin{itemize} \item[$(i)$] $A^k \circ I = a_k I$; \item[$(ii)$] $A^k \circ A = b_k A$. \end{itemize} Equivalently, a graph is 1-walk-regular if for all $k \in \mathbb{N}$, $(i)$ the number of walks of length $k$ starting and ending at a vertex does not depend on the choice of vertex, and $(ii)$ the number of walks of length $k$ between the endpoints of an edge does not depend on the edge.

+Note that a 1-walk-regular graph must be regular.
 Also, any graph which is vertex and edge transitive is easily seen to be 1-walk-regular.
 More generally, any graph which is a single class of an association scheme is 1-walk-regular.
 These include distance regular and, more specifically, strongly regular graphs, the latter of which is the focus of Section~\ref{sec:SRGcomps}.

+Graphs that are 1-walk-regular are particularly relevant to this work because they have a \emph{canonical vector coloring} and furthermore, there exists a necessary and sufficient condition for this to be the unique vector coloring of such a graph.
+We first give the definition of the canonical vector coloring.

 \begin{defn} Consider a 1-walk-regular graph $G=([n],E)$ and let $d$ be the multiplicity of the least eigenvalue of its adjacency matrix.
 Furthermore, let $Q$ be an $n\times d$ matrix whose columns form an orthonormal basis for the eigenspace of the least eigenvalue of~$G$ and let $p_i\in \R^d$ be the $i$-th row of $Q$.
 The assignment $i\mapsto \sqrt{\frac{n}{d}}p_i\in~\R^d$ is a vector coloring of $G$ which we call the {\em canonical vector~coloring}. \end{defn}